28 de março de 2026

 He served as Portugal’s Chief Negotiator for the Lomé IV Convention (1988–1990).

-Between 1990 and 1994 he was posted to the Portuguese Embassy in the United Kingdom as Minister-Counsellor and, in that capacity, as Deputy Permanent Representative of Portugal to the Western European Union (WEU) (London 1990–1993).
+Between 1990 and 1994 he served as Minister-Counsellor at the Portuguese Embassy in the United Kingdom and, in that capacity, as Deputy Permanent Representative of Portugal to the Western European Union (WEU) (London 1990–1993).

-Between 1994 and 1995 he returned to the Ministry of Foreign Affairs in Lisbon as Deputy Director-General for European Affairs.
+Between 1994 and 1995 he returned to the Ministry of Foreign Affairs in Lisbon as Deputy Director-General for European Affairs, in charge of institutional and EU countries bilateral affairs.

-He served as Portugal’s alternate representative in the Reflection Group (Westendorp Group) established by the Council of Ministers of the European Union to prepare the revision of the Maastricht Treaty (1995).
+He served as Portugal’s alternate representative in the Reflection Group (Westendorp Group) established by the Council of Ministers of the European Union to prepare the 1996 Intergovernmental Conference on the revision of the Maastricht Treaty (1995).

-Between 1995 and 2001 he suspended his diplomatic career in order to serve as Secretary of State for European Affairs (as described in the section on Political and Governmental Activity).
+Between 1995 and 2001 he suspended his diplomatic career in order to serve as Secretary of State for European Affairs, as part of the 13th and 14th Constitutional Governments led by António Guterres, with Jaime Gama as Minister of Foreign Affairs.

-In 2001, at his own request, he left government office and returned to the diplomatic service and was appointed Ambassador and Permanent Representative of Portugal to the United Nations in New York (2001–2002).
+In 2001, at his request, he left government office, returned to the diplomatic service, and served as Ambassador and Permanent Representative of Portugal to the United Nations in New York (2001–2002).

 In that capacity he was elected: